baynec2/geopalette/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-Perhaps not surprisingly, the colors found in San diego are very different looking from those in colors.
+Perhaps not surprisingly, the colors found in San diego are very different looking from those in Culpeper.

 While these plots represent the unique colors found at each location, we still want to be able to create a palette from them.
 This should work by